Gunjaan/RBasics/README.md

 1. Importing dataset
 2. Viewing a dataset
 3. Printing Column headings
-4. Printing number or rows or columns
+4. Printing number of rows or columns
 5. Renaming Column headings
 6. Creating a new table by filtering data set
 7. Sorting a dataset